slouc/btree/README.md

 Functional binary search tree
 =====

-Implementation of binary search tree without mutable states.
+Implementation of binary search tree in Scala in purely functional fashion